 Moose have been known to gore bears with their antlers, trample them underfoot, or rake them with their hooves.
 Moose are not hostile creatures.
 However, they still pose a threat.
 They will protect themselves if threatened.
 Grizzlies and polar bears are often not killed by moose, but they can cause significant harm to wolves, black bears, and coyotes, which are smaller prey.

 Moose and bears have the capacity to be deadly to people, depending on the circumstance.
 However, because they are predators, whereas moose are not, bears tend to be more dangerous.
 If you ever find yourself in a situation like this one, be sure to keep a safe distance from any wild animal.

 Is this Normal Grizzly Behavior

-During Spring season, when grizzly bear just come out hibernation, they are known to ignore their own instincts and attack an isolated moose or two.
+During the spring season, when grizzly bears just come out of hibernation, they are known to ignore their own instincts and attack an isolated moose or two.

 The Featured Image

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.